switchdatabase/Switch-Database-Go-Client/README.md

-# Go API client for swagger
+# Switch Database REST API Go client

 Switch API is the primary endpoint of data sevices and Switch DB's platform.
 You can do adding, editing, deleting or listing data works to your database with query operations by using this low-level API based on HTTP.